Tax Increment Finance (TIF) Districts in Chickasha

 Property owners will pay the same ad valorem tax rates, based on property value, as they would without the TIF.

-The tax revenue captured by the city, county, schools, etc. from affected properties will remain fixed at its current amount for the duration of the TIF, and will not decrease.
-In addition, a portion of the increment captured by the TIF can be returned to the taxing entities.
+The tax revenue captured by the city, county, schools, etc. from affected properties will not decrease.
+50% of the increment will be returned to the taxing entities according to normal millage rates, meaning that they will still benefit from improvements to the district.

-The City of Chickasha will manage the funds generated by the TIF according to the guidelines set by the TIF committee.
+The City of Chickasha will manage the funds generated by the TIF according to the guidelines set by the approved project plan.
+Individual projects and incentives will be subject to City Council approval as usual.

-The EDC is assisting in the research and promotion of the TIF but has no authority in the decision-making process.
+The EDC assisted in the research and promotion of the TIF but has no authority in the decision-making process.

 TIF revenues may be spent only for publicly approved project costs within a specific geographic area, known as the Project Area.
 The Local Development Act defines project costs to include a wide range of public expenditures including: